This article provides everything you need to know about detecting your heart rate effectively.

 Your cardio fitness score, Fitbit's estimate of your VO2 Max, is an indicator of overall fitness that can help predict performance for endurance-based activities including running, biking, and swimming (source

 ).
-At this time it is only available with Fitbit Alta HR, Fitbit Blaze, and Fitbit Charge 2.
-For more information, see What is my cardio fitness score
+At this time it is only available for customers who have Fitbit Alta HR, Fitbit Charge 2, or a Fitbit watch.
+For more information, see What is my cardio fitness score?